lupyuen/visual-zig-nuttx/README.md

 [(Source)](https://github.com/lupyuen/visual-zig-nuttx/blob/4ccb0cd9b2a55464b76b8a0fcbcf9f106d608f2f/sensortest.zig#L493-L495)

-So that we no longer need to worry about deallocating the buffer...
+So that we no longer worry about deallocating the buffer...

 ```zig
 // Use static buffer